Second Battle of Zurich: Initial situation

+Battle

-The Crossing of the Limmat
+The crossing of the Limmat

 On the evening of 24 September Masséna's troops concentrated at Dietikon amounted to more than 8,000 men of Lorge's infantry division and 26 guns, all laying silently in the vicinity of the river.
 On the other side of the Limmat between Würenlos and Wipkingen they were faced by only 2,600 Russians under Major General Markov, including 1,100 men under Markov himself in Oetwil Würenlos, 290 men and 2 guns of the Misinov Cossack regiment between the rise of the monastery drive and the pine woods, 220 men of a Grenadier Battalion on the western edge of the pine woods and four squadrons of dragoons, with 550 men under Colonel Dmitry Dmitrievich Shepelev at Wipkingen.

 On 25 September at 04:45 as boats were rapidly launched across the Limmat the alarm was raised, and initial shots fired by a battalion of Gazan's Advance Guard Brigade signalled the beginning of the attack.
 With prompt efficiency approximately 600 men in 37 boats crossed the Limmat and formed a bridgehead on the opposite bank.
 The crossing of the boats alerted the weak Russian outposts on the opposite bank, but despite several rounds of musketry and artillery not a single boat was sunk, or a man drowned.
 At this point the Limmat sweeps back in a wide arc to the south, allowing Masséna's artillery to fire from both sides of the river bend on the landing and deeper beyond the bridgehead.
 25 shots hit various buildings of the monastery.
 As more French crossed, firing from the left bank ceased in fear of hitting their own men, and all effort was placed into traversing the river.

 At 05:00 Dedon directed the erection of the pontoon bridge.
 The French bridgehead was exposed to Russian artillery fire from the heights of Kloster-Fahr and the pine woods.
 This plateau, defended by seven guns and Markov's reserves was forthwith attacked, and after hard fighting by 06:00 the Russians were driven back, Markov wounded and taken prisoner.
 Barely an hour after the first shots the French had crossed 800 men and were in possession of the pine wood and the Russian camp.
 Behind them the pontoon bridge was rapidly assembled and completed at 07:30.
 By 09:00 the entire division of Lorge was on the right side of the Limmat with 8,000 men and a total of 26 guns.

 Masséna aimed to prevent the Russian right wing under Durasov joining their left at Zürich, and now quickly sent Bontemps with his brigade to gain the slopes of the mountains of the Glatt and cut the communications between Regensberg and Zürich.
 Bontemps' left was covered by 2 battalions of Quétard's brigade on the Wurenlos road.
 All the other troops, some 15,000 men including the advance guard under Gazan, followed chief of staff Nicolas Oudinot in the direction of Höngg.